-(b) restricts the individual's liberty of movement, whether or not the individual resists, including by the use of physical, mechanical or chemical means. sure.
-Any control-or, restraint or restrictive practices are only used-proactively and when absolutely necessary, in line with current national guidance.

-- Staff are kept up to date on the policy and procedures in line with any changes to guidance and legislation. - Service providers ensure that if using forms of control-or, restraint or restrictive practice, they are able to check it: is used as part of a pro-active approach to behavioural support; - is proportionate to the risk of harm and the seriousness of that harm to the person using the service or another person; - takes account of the assessment of the person's person's needs and their capacity to consent to such treatment; and - o follows current legislation and guidance. - Where an individual lacks mental capacity to consent to the arrangements for their care and support, service providers follow the statutory principles and provisions of the Mental Capacity Act 2005 and the Deprivation of Liberty Safeguards, where appropriate.
-Service providers ensure acts of care and support are in the person's best interest and there is lawful authority in place where required. - Service providers and staff regularly monitor and review the approach to, and use of control-or, restraint or restrictive practice and report on this within their governance framework.
-This includes: - the details of the incident and actions taken in response; and sufficient detail to enable analysis and review of the individual's care and support needs as well as to inform wider review of service provision.
-Records of the use of control and, restraint and restrictive practice are reviewed and reported upon within the quality-ofcare review.
+(b) restricts the individual's liberty of movement, whether or not the individual resists, including by the use of physical, mechanical or chemical means. restraint or restrictive practices are only used when absolutely necessary, in line with current national guidance.
+Staff are kept up to date on the policy and procedures in line with any changes to guidance and legislation.
+Service providers ensure that if using forms of control, restraint or restrictive practice, they are able to check it: o is proportionate to the risk of harm and the seriousness of that harm to the person using the service or another person; o takes account of the assessment of the person's needs and their capacity to consent to such treatment; and o follows current legislation and guidance. • Where an individual lacks mental capacity to consent to the arrangements for their care and support, service providers follow the statutory principles and provisions of the Mental Capacity Act 2005 and the Deprivation of Liberty Safeguards, where appropriate.
+Service providers ensure acts of care and support are in the person's best interest and there is lawful authority in place where required. • Service providers and staff regularly monitor and review the approach to, and use of control, restraint or restrictive practice and report on this within their governance framework.
+This includes: the details of the incident and actions taken in response; and sufficient detail to enable analysis and review of the individual's care and support needs as well as to inform wider review of service provision.

-Secure accommodation providers act in accordance with the terms of the Secure Accommodation Order made by the court.
+Records of the use of control, restraint and restrictive practice are reviewed and reported upon within the quality-of-care review. • Secure accommodation providers act in accordance with the terms of the Secure Accommodation Order made by the court.